 Every day it seems there are more breaches and hacks, some big, some small.
-Dashlane already alerts you to known breaches.
+Dashlane already alerts all of its users to publicly known breaches.
 But Dark Web Monitoring, available with Dashlane Premium, is a tool designed to constantly scan the web for your compromised personal information, and to allow you to take action to secure your accounts after a breach.

-The kinds of personal information searched typically include usernames and passwords, credit card numbers, Social Security numbers, phone numbers, and postal and IP addresses.
+The kinds of personal information typically identified include usernames and passwords, credit card numbers, Social Security numbers, phone numbers, and postal and IP addresses.

-After the initial scan, all instances of personal information found after data breaches are communicated to you via email, via popups within Dashlane, and finally through dark web alerts on your Identity Dashboard.
+After the initial scan, whenever anything is turned up, the results of subsequent scans are communicated to you via email, via popups within Dashlane, and finally through dark web alerts on your Identity Dashboard.

 These alerts will prompt you to change your affected passwords, which are also then listed under Compromised passwords in the Password Health section of your application.